aamjohns/Powershell_Guide/Aliases.md

 `ls` for `Get-ChildItem` (similar to Unix-like shells)

-When working with the console I use cd, cls, and ls all the time.
-In scripts, I do not use those aliases at all.

-In script I typically use the full cmdlet name and I typically name all of the parameters I am using when writing scripts.

-Using aliases can make the code less readable for others.

-You can also make your own aliases.
-That's not something I will go into but just know you can.
+When working interactively in the console, aliases like cd, cls, and ls can be quite convenient.
+However, when writing scripts that will be shared with others or used in a production environment, it's generally best to use the full cmdlet names for clarity and maintainability.
+Using aliases in scripts can make the code less readable for others.

+To view a list of all available aliases in PowerShell, you can use the `Get-Alias` cmdlet:

+You can also create your own custom aliases using the New-Alias cmdlet.
+For example, to create an alias lt for the Get-ChildItem cmdlet with the -Directory switch, you can use the following command:
+`New-Alias -Name lt -Value "Get-ChildItem -Directory"`

+Now you can use lt as a shorthand for listing directories:
+`lt "C:\Support"`

+Keep in mind that while custom aliases can be helpful for personal use, they should be used sparingly in shared scripts to maintain readability and compatibility for others.

+In summary, aliases are a useful feature in PowerShell that can help streamline your command-line experience, especially when working interactively in the console.
+However, it's important to use them judiciously in scripts to ensure that your code remains clear and easy to understand for others.
+When writing scripts, try to use the full cmdlet names and specify parameter names whenever possible to improve readability and maintainability.